cs107e/cs107e.github.io/guides/vmware.md

    USB, click OK (when I shut down the VM it had a Raspberry Pi plugged in).
 Your login is "Raspberry Pi Hacker" and the password is 'cs107e'.
-You can click on the terminal icon the left to open a terminal.
+You can click on the terminal icon on the left to open a terminal.
 There is a subdirectory cs107e that has your tools and a little bit of source code in it.